 Variety of Motor Associations with Sounds

 Includes using fingers and hands to represent phonemes and syllables.
-Additionally, spoken sounds are associated with simultaneous writing of corresponding letters to foster development of neural functional connectivity and strengthen motor memory for authentic writing.
+Additionally, spoken sounds are associated with simultaneous writing of corresponding letters to foster development of neural functional connectivity and to strengthen motor memory for authentic writing.

 Includes Tactile Experiences